 'I was asked to do the first series and the second.
 Then my agent said, "If you don't do it now you can say goodbye to big gigs at the BBC", and what have you.
 There was real pressure.

 'So I did it but I wasn't well enough to be doing it, mentally.'

 Despite her co-star at the time, Eamonn Holmes, urging her to talk to a medical professional, Fiona felt she couldn't.
 'I didn't seek help – I didn't have time', she said.

 This isn't the first time the mum-of-two has spoken out about her mental health, having previously penned an honest personal essay for The Mirror.

-The TV presenter revealed her battle in a personal essay for The Mirror, detailing the struggles she faces on a daily basis, and demanding that more be done to support those with mental health issues.
+The essay detailed the struggles she faced on a daily basis, and challenged that more be done to support those with mental health issues.

 'At times it's a self-loathing that brings with it a sense of shame – a perception of weakness, a not feeling able to say "I'm ill", because there's no physical outward manifestation of it.
 Apart from a shrunken demeanour.'